 James City County has seen a gradual increase in economic activity during the current fiscal year.
-Overall, general fund revenues increased 1.1% from last year.
-Real estate revenue increased as a result of new development.
-Revenues are expected to increase 6.7% during fiscal year 2016.
-The real estate tax revenue is expected to increase next fiscal year, which is primarily related to a 7 cent real estate tax increase.
+Overall, general fund revenues increased 8.5% from last year.
+The majority of the increase was due to the 7 cent real estate tax increase.
+Revenues are expected to increase 3.3% during fiscal year 2017, due to the slow economic improvement.

-In May 2015, Standard & Poor's Rating Service reaffirmed the County's AAA bond rating, which is the highest possible rating.
+In May 2016, Standard & Poor's Rating Service reaffirmed the County's AAA bond rating, which is the highest possible rating.
 This bond rating is based on analysts' recommendations after a review of economic and fiscal performance, strong liquidity, fiscal policies and practices, evidence of financial planning to meet future capital needs.
 This rating is excellent for a community the size of James City County and gives the County additional leverage in the bond market for potential bond buyers and investors.